A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning

 This is a mathematical framework for modeling systems that undergo transitions from one state to another in a probabilistic manner based on the Markov property.
 Markov property states that the future state of the system depends only on the current state and not on the sequence of events that preceded it.

-In contrast to the previous models, Markov models offer a complementary approach, particularly capturing the temporal dependencies and oscillatory behavior often observed in network traffic.
-Despite the inability to achieve true LRD or self-similarity, Markov models can be used to model internet traffic due to the possibility of exploiting analytical techniques to predict network performance, which according to~\cite{MUSCARIELLO20051835} is important as it is the ultimate goal when adopting models to either study existing networks or design new ones.
+In contrast to the previous models, MMs offer a complementary approach, particularly capturing the temporal dependencies and oscillatory behavior often observed in network traffic.
+Despite the inability to achieve true LRD or self-similarity, MMs can be used to model internet traffic due to the possibility of exploiting analytical techniques to predict network performance, which according to~\cite{MUSCARIELLO20051835} is important as it is the ultimate goal when adopting models to either study existing networks or design new ones.

-Most work that proposed various traffic models to capture LRD prior to the work of L. Muscariell et al.~\cite{MUSCARIELLO20051835} lacked practical application in network design, planning, and performance analysis has been limited due to the complex mathematical structures underlying these stochastic processes.
-The authors further highlight that long-term correlations beyond a certain threshold may not significantly impact system performance and hence suggest simpler models like the Markov Modulated Poisson Process (MMPP) can be effectively employed in many cases.
-Accordingly, the authors introduce a 5-parameter hierarchical MMPP to model real-world internet traffic in multiple levels, including sessions, flows, and packets.
-Three of these parameters can be directly mapped onto average traffic parameters, such as the average flow arrival rate, the average number of packets per flow, and the average arrival rate of packets within flows.
-The other two parameters, the average number of flows per session, and the arrival rate of new sessions define the notion of session and are used to control the Hurst parameter of the synthetic traffic on the considered scaling range.
-The authors conclude that the behavior of this synthetic traffic in a queue with either finite or infinite buffers is coherent with real-world internet traffic.
+Most traffic models proposed to capture LRD before Muscariello et al.~\cite{MUSCARIELLO20051835} had limited practical use in network design due to complex mathematical structures.
+The authors argue that long-term correlations beyond a threshold may not significantly affect performance, suggesting simpler models like Markov-Modulated PP (MMPP) are often sufficient.
+They introduce a 5-parameter hierarchical MMPP to model traffic across sessions, flows, and packets.
+Three parameters map directly to average traffic metrics (flow arrival rate, packets per flow, and packet arrival rate), while the other two (flows per session and session arrival rate) define sessions and control the Hurst parameter.
+The resulting synthetic traffic shows queueing behavior consistent with real-world internet traffic.